 Officers and staff from all different backgrounds have come together to tell their stories and highlight our dedication to diversity, inclusion and equality.

 The We Value Difference campaign is a part of our successful Fit the Bill recruitment drive.

 It focuses on dispelling the myths that you have to be a certain ‘type’ of person to be a police officer.
 At Essex Police, we know that the best way to maintain an effective, forward-thinking workforce is to continue to represent our county, and country, including the differences this can bring.

-Officers and staff members have provided case studies for this campaign and they’re available on our website now.
+Officers and staff members have provided case studies for this campaign and they’re available on our officer and staff profile web page.